11 The Fungi Kingdom

 Figure 2: Lichen, the mutualistic relationship between a species of fungus and a species of algae.
 Some lichen grow on trees and rocks, while others are more independent, often seen on forest floors.
 Lichen also have different forms associated with them evidenced in this photo.
 Lichen on headstone by Derek Mayes, Wikimedia Commons.

 Fungi also cause serious infections in plants and animals.
 For example, Dutch elm disease, which is caused by the fungus Ophiostoma ulmi, is a particularly devastating type of fungal infestation that destroys many native species of elm (Ulmus sp.) by infecting the tree’s vascular system.
 The elm bark beetle acts as a vector, transmitting the disease from tree to tree.
 Accidentally introduced in the 1900s, the fungus decimated elm trees across the continent.
-Many European and Asiatic elms are less susceptible to Dutch elm disease than American elms.
+Many European and Asian elms are less susceptible to Dutch elm disease than American elms.

 In humans, fungal infections are generally considered challenging to treat.
 Unlike bacteria, fungi do not respond to traditional antibiotic therapy, since they are eukaryotes.
 Fungal infections may prove deadly for individuals with compromised immune systems.

 Fungi have many commercial applications.
-The food industry uses yeast in baking, brewing, and cheese, and winemaking.
+The food industry uses yeast in baking, brewing, cheese, and winemaking.
 Many industrial compounds are byproducts of fungal fermentation.
 Fungi are the source of many commercial enzymes and antibiotics (mycomedicine).

 Watch the following short video on the “Human Uses of Fungi”.